-IF collecting stored water: We would like to collect a small sample of the stored water that you currently have in your home.
+|__|IF collecting stored water: We would like to collect a small sample of the stored water that you currently have in your home.
 We will ask you to provide a cup full of water as you usually would for your child, and then we will take this sample back to the lab for analysis.

+|__|IF collecting toy ball: We will give your child/children a toy ball to play with as much as they want.
+When we visit your home tomorrow, we will wash the ball in water and take the rinse water back to our lab for analysis.

 Study time: Study participation will take a total of approximately 10 minutes to 1 hour over 1 visit

 Study location: All study procedures will take place at your compound.